GavHern/better-slp/README.md

 Better SLP is a browser extension that improves the Summit Learning Platform by adding additional quality-of-life improvments.

 > :warning: This extension is currently in development and is not avaliable for public use in any browser.
-To run locally, clone the repository with `git clone` and then compile the extension by running `npm run build`.
+To run locally, clone the repository with `git clone`, install the required dependencies with `npm install`, and then compile the extension by running `npm run build`.
 This will output a `public` directory which can be loaded as an unpacked extension in most browers (chrome://extensions, brave://extensions, about:debugging, etc.)

 ## Features